alphajuliet/aoc24/README.md

 I recognised early that this was about partial orderings, and [partially ordered sets](https://en.wikipedia.org/wiki/Partially_ordered_set) or "posets".
 A graph is the obvious data structure but rather than using my go-to of `ubergraph` I just did it with hash maps of sets with the given integers and made up comparators to check the partial orderings.
 Part 1 was a bit more code than I'd like, but it came in useful for part 2 when the comparator was already available for re-sorting the invalid orderings.
 This was a good day.

 I also introduced transducers for fun in the top-level functions.
 I may need them later when I have larger collections.

+## Day 6

+Part 1 is a familiar process of simulating movement through an environment based on simple rules, so I pulled out the `reduce` for state management to traverse the room.
+Convering the input map into coordinates was the little wrinkle that took some time early on.
+Part 2 is a good puzzle and I can kinda see how to do it logically, but I'm not yet convinced I can find the correct and complete list of candidate obstacle locations and certainly not how to translate that into code.
+This one goes on hold for now.